artsy/README/playbooks/support/responding.md

 - Known issues that are on a product team’s radar.
 - Issues that can be handled in a regular sprint’s work.

-Low incidents do not require an update to the Artsy status page.

 #### Examples